Vladimír Kompánek

 Vladimír Kompánek (28 October 1927 in Rajec – 20 January 2011) was a Slovak sculptor and painter.
 He won the Herder Prize in 1967.

-Between 1947 - 1949 he studied at the Slovak Technical University in Bratislava, then from 1949 - 1954 at the College of Fine Arts.
+Between 1947-1949, he studied at the Slovak Technical University in Bratislava, then from 1949 - 1954 at the College of Fine Arts.

 His wooden sculptures draw ideas from the rural environment.
-Kompánek also creates the concept of "protective deities", symbols which appear in his works. symbols.
-A frequent motif he uses is a woman and field characters and carnival masks.
+Kompánek also creates the concept of "protective deities," symbols that appear in his works.
+Symbols.
+A frequent motif he uses is a woman field characters and carnival masks.
 He is also a maker of wooden toys.
+In 1972, he was registered as an agent of the SBU number 13 293 under the code name Sochar.